Dirty Girl (2010 film): Plot

-Clarke is cheered as he dances, but is caught by Joseph who enters during this.
+Clarke is acclaimed as he dances, but is caught by Joseph who enters; interrupting his performance.
 Danielle collects the prize money, but they are both taken in Joseph's other car.
-Clarke provokes his father into pulling the car over to attack him, while he tells Danielle to flee.
-Danielle manages to make it to a bus station, upset having to had to leave Clarke behind.
-She finds her father's house, where she is met by her mother, who asks her to leave.
-Danielle manages to make it to her father, who kindly rejects her, revealing he has a young daughter.
+While traveling, through an excessive usage of perverted gay slurs, Clarke provokes his father into pulling the car over and while attacking him, Clarke yells for Danielle to flee.
+Danielle complies and manages to make it to a bus station, visibly upset having had to leave Clarke behind.
+Arriving to California, she locates her father's house, where upon knocking on the front door she is met by her mother, who asks her to leave.
+After a kerfuffle, Danielle finally manages to make it to her father, who kindly rejects her and they are interrupted by his young daughter.

-Despondent, Danielle returns home and visits Clarke's mother, who tells her that Clarke's father has sent him to military school and has moved into an apartment.
+Despondent and nostalgic for the childhood that she missed out on, Danielle exits frantically and returns home with her mother.
+Time elapses and she visits Clarke's mother, who tells her that Clarke's father has sent him to military school and he, himself, has moved into an apartment.
 Danielle enters the talent show and sings "Don't Cry Out Loud" by Melissa Manchester, who is Clarke's favorite singer.
 As she breaks down singing, Clarke enters dressed in a military uniform.
 They finish the song together and get into Danielle's car.
 Clarke reveals that his mother let him out early and that, in an all-boys school, he became very popular, with some sexual implications, at the same school Clarke also learned how to better defend himself against his abusive father, whom his mother finally decided to divorce after getting fed up with his cruel and controlling behavior.
 Danielle, with a less rebellious attitude, and Clarke, now no longer afraid to be himself, drive off into the sunset.

 Production

 Abe Sylvia developed the story in 2004 while attending UCLA.
 Sylvia describes it as a fictional account of "growing up in the 1980s" that draws upon some of his adolescent experiences in Oklahoma.

 Sally Hawkins and Lisa Kudrow were originally cast in November 2009.
-Jovovich subsequently replaced Hawkins in the role of Sue-Ann, and Mary Steenburgen replaced Kudrow in the role of Peggy.
+Milla Jovovich subsequently replaced Hawkins in the role of Sue-Ann, and Mary Steenburgen replaced Kudrow in the role of Peggy.

 Filming began in Southern California, in 2010 and was completed in Los Angeles in May 2010.